SiemaApplications/vossloh-reusable-workflows/README.md

 Takes MCUboot binary for a specific board and produces `hex` files for each bank and a merged `hex` files which contains MCUboot for each bank.

+### debug/show-github-context
+Print some of the [github context properties](https://docs.github.com/en/actions/learn-github-actions/contexts#github-context) for debug purposes.
+Because this is a composite action some properties may relate to the composite action and not from the caller.

 ## Reusable Workflows
 ### Twister Signed Compilation
 `twister-signed-compilation.yml` compiles the requested application with the provided signing key.